VectorInstitute/FL4Health/examples/CVAE_example/conv_cvae_example/README.md

-# Federated Conditional Variational Auto-encoder Example
+# Federated Convolutional CVAE Example
-This is an example implementation of training a Conditional Variational auto-encoder model on the MNIST dataset.
-In this example, the model is conditioned based on a client-specific ID that is an integer associated with the client.
-This lets the model learn a specific mapping of the input to the latent representation while being conditioned on the specific client feature space, potentially leading to more personalized representations.
-In this example, the client is a BasicClient, but it can instead inherit from any of the available client classes.
-The server uses Federated Averaging to aggregate the CVAE model weights.
+This example is an extension to the `cvae_example` which is using a convolutional based encoder and decoder.

 ## Running the Example
 In order to run the example, first ensure you have [installed the dependencies in your virtual environment according to the main README](/README.md#development-requirements) and it has been activated.